Plan your visit to Rainham Hall

 Things to see

 This is a great place to connect with nature and boost your wellbeing.
 You can walk among trees in the wooded areas and community orchard then relax in the historic courtyard or under a tree – there’s also a children’s play trail and sensory borders walk.
-It's so easy to get to, just minutes from bus and train stops.

 Places to eat

 Whether you visit for breakfast, lunch or afternoon tea, you're in for a treat.
-The Stables Cafe serves fresh food made here daily.
-It’s the perfect place to warm up after a bracing walk, or on sunny days you can relax in the courtyard café overlooking the garden as you enjoy tea and light snacks.
+The Stables Café serves fresh food made here daily.
+It’s the perfect place to warm up after a bracing walk, or on sunny days you can relax in the courtyard café overlooking the Garden as you enjoy tea and light snacks.